sonarpratik5/GermanLearnerNotebook/README.md

 Export all notes to a PDF for study or review.
 Responsive design for use on desktop and mobile devices.
 No server required—runs entirely in the browser using HTML, CSS, and JavaScript.
+Implementation of random article fetching for reading practice

 Technologies: